kubewarden/kubewarden.io/content/blog/2022/05/verifying-image-signatures.md

 date: 2022-05-02
 ---

-We keep adding support for verifying the integrity and authenticity of contents using the Sigstore project.
-In this post, we focus on verifying container image signatures using the new [verify-image-signatures](https://github.com/kubewarden/verify-image-signatures) policy
+We continue to add support for verifying the integrity and authenticity of artefacts within Kubewarden using the Sigstore project.
+In this post, we shall focus on verifying container image signatures using the new [verify-image-signatures](https://github.com/kubewarden/verify-image-signatures) policy

 If you don't know how Sigstore works, we recommend reading our